CUSHING ACADEMY ALUMNI ASSOCIATION AND ALUMNI COUNCIL BY-LAWS

 The duties of the council shall be:

-c.
-To present a report at the general meetings, and
+- To present a report at the general meetings,

-Meetings of the council will normally be held monthly, when school is in session, and as deemed necessary by the chair and members of the council.
+Meetings of the council will normally be held every six weeks, when school is in session, and as deemed necessary by the chair and members of the council.

-The officers of the council shall be the chair, the vice-chair, secretary, and treasurer.
-Each officer shall be a member of the Alumni Council and will serve at least one two-year term.
+The officers of the council shall be the chair, the vice-chair and secretary, Each officer shall be a member of the Alumni Council and will serve at least one two-year term.

 The chair shall: